Why Human in the Loop Is Key

 COOs

-Presidents and owners with responsibility for operations and performance
+Presidents and owners accountable for operations and performance